The actor model in 10 minutes

 Messages are sent asynchronously to an actor, that needs to store them somewhere while it’s processing another message.
 The mailbox is the place where these messages are stored.

 What actors do

 When an actor receives a message, it can do one of these 3 things:

-- Designates what to do with the next message.
+- Designate what to do with the next message

 The first two bullet points are pretty straightforward, but the last one is interesting.

 I said before that an actor can maintain a private state.
 “Designating what to do with the next message” basically means defining how this state will look like for the next message it receives.
 Or, more clearly, it’s how actors mutate state.

 Let’s imagine we have an actor that behaves like a calculator and that its initial state is simply the number

 add(1) message, instead of mutating its original state,